-Narrator: It was a sunny day in early April, and Layla, a College senior, was afraid she was going to be late.
+It was a sunny day in early April, one of those first warm days that suggest spring is well on its way, and Layla was afraid she was going to be late.
+Although she wished she could slow down and sit on one of the benches sprinkled throughout the Quad to enjoy the weather, she hurried on, nearly tripping over one of the many uneven bricks in the walkway as she went.
 Layla's advisor, Eileen Richardson, had asked her to stop by her office before class; the professor said that the reason for the meeting was "top secret, but all good things, I promise," which made Layla even more anxious to get to the Science Center.

-When Layla walked into Professor Richardson's sunlit corner office, she was surprised to see one of her classmates, Archer, also there.
+When Layla walked into Professor Richardson's sunlit corner office, she was surprised to see one of her classmates, Archer, already occupying her favorite seat by the window and laughing at something Richardson had just said.